-Because Employees in the same team might be more spread around the office, and because less space will be dedicated to workspaces in general, it is important the Meeting Rooms in the office can handle the new need for conversation and collaboration meetings.
+Because Employees in the same team might be more spread around the office, and because less space will be dedicated to workspaces in general, the Meeting Rooms in the office must handle the new need for conversation and collaboration meetings.
 For this to work, meeting rooms need to be easily bookable and accessible for everyone.
-Make sure to evaluate the meeting rooms available and if they are optimized to a new activity-based work environment.
+Make sure to evaluate the meeting rooms available and if they are optimized for a new activity-based work environment.

 What companies can gain from a conference room scheduling system

 People will not be required to be in the office five days a week with a hybrid work model, so how will you ensure that employees want to come to the office to use your workspaces?
 One of the most effective ways is to ensure that your workspaces are equipped with the right tools and that they provide something that most people don't have at home.
 Here is a list with a few of the things needed to create a workspace for people working remotely to come into the office.

 Make sure that everyone is comfortableand that people want to come to the office because you provide the best equipment.

 Have screens for more effective work where employees can easily plug in their computers.
 This also makes sure that you can have automatic check-in.

 Make sure that there is a good power outlet so people can charge their phones and other equipment

 Because workspaces are no longer ours to keep, you will need lockers in your office so employees can put away their personal items at the end of the day without having to take them home.

 Make sure to have smaller meeting rooms like phone booths so people can have private conversations or work quietly if needed.